jaflesch/ts-pokeapi/docs/docs/poke-api/interfaces/utils.md

 ## Other

-Other interfaces and data structures exclusive from TS PokéAPI to help you handle PokéAPI resource responses.
+Other interfaces and data structures exclusive from TS-PokéAPI to help you handle PokéAPI resource responses.
+### GenderId

 ### PaginatedResult
 <table className='full-width'>